-C. Transformation rules
+3.3 Transformation rules

 An RDF transformation rule is a graph rewrite rule of the form which selects a sub-graph matching lhs, and replaces it by the graph specified by rhs.
-We use the set-theoretic approach of [12] to graph rewriting: the terms lhs and rhs are seen as sets of edges possibly with pattern variables matching either types, actor indices, or rates.
+We use the set-theoretic approach of [13] to graph rewriting: the terms lhs and rhs are seen as non empty sets of edges possibly with pattern variables matching either types, actor indices, or rates.